mihkellind/wp-gulpfile/README.md

-A Simple and minimal gulpfile for Wordpress theme development
+A Simple and minimal gulpfile for Wordpress theme development.

 ## Required development dependencies